How Does Under-Slab Leak Detection Work?

 Serving Frisco, Lubbock, San Angelo, & Abilene

-The initial process for a slab leak determination when it is not obvious usually consists of a series of tests on the different parts of the water line system.
+The initial process for a slab leak detection in Frisco when it is not obvious usually consists of a series of tests on the different parts of the water line system.
 We need to rule out all other leak possibilities that are far less costly to repair.
 That is done by isolating and narrowing the scope along with a multiple-system pressure test.

 Next, the main water shut-off valve needs to be operational.
 This is so that we can separate and isolate everything in and under the house from the main water line that comes from the meter.
 This water line is commonly referred to as the “yard line.”
 If continued meter movement is observed after closing the main water shut-off valve, that would indicate a yard line leak and repair situation.